StevenLiuWen/ano_pred_cvpr2018/README.md

 # Future Frame Prediction for Anomaly Detection -- A New Baseline
-This repo is the official open source of [Future Frame Prediction for Anomaly Detection -- A New Baseline, CVPR 2018](https://arxiv.org/pdf/1712.09867.pdf) by Wen Liu, Weixin Luo, Dongze Lian and Shenghua Gao.
+This repo is the official open-source of [Future Frame Prediction for Anomaly Detection -- A New Baseline, CVPR 2018](https://arxiv.org/pdf/1712.09867.pdf) by Wen Liu, Weixin Luo, Dongze Lian and Shenghua Gao.
 A **demo** is shown in *https://www.youtube.com/watch?v=M--wv-Y_h0A*.
 ![scalars_tensorboard](assets/architecture.JPG)

-It is implemented in tensorflow.
+It is implemented in TensorFlow.
 Please follow the instructions to run the code.

 ## 1. Installation (Anaconda with python3.6 installation is recommended)
-* Install 3rd-package dependencies of python (listed in requirements.txt)
+* Install 3rd-package dependencies of Python (listed in requirements.txt)
 ```
 numpy==1.14.1
 scipy==1.0.0